-The Group utilised bank facilities of HK\$30.0 million (2021: Nil) to fulfil the demand in margin loans to our clients as at 31 March 2022.
+The Group utilised bank facilities of HK\$30.0 million to fulfil the demand in margin loans to our clients as at 31 March 2022.
+All bank borrowings were repaid in view of strong liquidity position of the Group as at 31 March 2023.

-Borrowings
+Bank Borrowings